alexmj212/alexmj212.github.io/blog/content/blog/understanding-how-wordle-works.md

 ## What Makes Wordle Viral

-Wordle gained popularity not because of it's complexity or uniqueness.
+Wordle gained popularity not because of its complexity or uniqueness.
 The appeal of Wordle is the ability to share your results.
 As people posted their results to social media, the popularity took off.
-The results of your puzzle are generated a grid of emoji that mirrors your list of guesses.
+The results of your puzzle are generated as a grid of emoji that mirrors your list of guesses.
 In this case, 211 is the puzzle number and the 5/6 represents the number of attempts.

 ```
 Wordle 211 5/6